peer-calls/peer-calls/README.md

 Peer Calls supports ICE over TCP as described in RFC6544.
 Currently only passive ICE candidates are supported.
-This means that users whose ISPs or corporate firewalls block UDP packets can use TCP to connect to the SFU behind a firewall.
+This means that users whose ISPs or corporate firewalls block UDP packets can use TCP to connect to the SFU.
 In most scenarios, this removes the need to use a TURN server, but this functionality is currently experimental and is not enabled by default.

 Add the `tcp4` and `tcp6` to your `PEERCALLS_NETWORK_SFU_PROTOCOLS` to enable support for ICE TCP: